Nico Hoerner Player Props: Cubs vs. Phillies

 Nico Hoerner At The Plate

-- Among the qualifying hitters in MLB action, he ranks 31st in batting average, 81st in on-base percentage, and 108th in slugging.
+- Among qualified batters in MLB play, his batting average ranks 33rd, his on-base percentage ranks 80th, and he is 108th in the league in slugging.

-- Hoerner is batting .273 with one homer during his last games and is riding a six-game hitting streak.
+- Hoerner enters this game on a seven-game hitting streak.
+Over the course of his last games, he's hitting .273 with one homer.

-- Hoerner has reached base via a hit in 53 games this season (of 69 played), and had multiple hits in 23 of those games.
+- Hoerner has picked up a hit in 77.1% of his 70 games this year, with at least two hits in 32.9% of them.

-- Hoerner has had an RBI in 23 games this year (33.3%), including 11 multi-RBI outings (15.9%).
-He has also driven home three or more of his team's runs in four contests.
+- Hoerner has had an RBI in 23 games this year (32.9%), including 11 multi-RBI outings (15.7%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.